-John Chevedden, 2215 Nelson Avenue, No. 205, Redondo Beach, CA 90278, has advised that he is the beneficial owner of more than \$5,000 worth of common shares for more than three years and intends to introduce the following shareholder proposal at the Annual Meeting.
+John Chevedden, 2215 Nelson Avenue, No. 205, Redondo Beach, CA 90278, has advised that he is the beneficial owner of at least 40 shares of Zoetis common stock for more than three years and intends to introduce the following shareholder proposal at the Annual Meeting.